 }

-Here is the completed script, to be saved as a .ps1 file.
+Here is the completed script, which you can save as a .ps1 file.
 Make sure to always test, modify (if needed), and verify any code before running it in your environment.
 This script has a Days parameter that can be used to specify the minimum number of days for a computer to be online before displaying a message.
 If the computer hasn’t been online longer than the Days parameter, the script will exit and not display a toast.

 [CmdletBinding()]